meiqw/restaurant-ner/README.md

 ### Contribution

-util_files folder, utils.py and annotation guideline is contributed by Professor Constantine Lignos at Brandeis University.
+Util_files folder, utils.py and annotation guideline is contributed by Professor Constantine Lignos at Brandeis University.